 The alternative option is to plant Haskaps instead.
 You may never have heard of Haskaps before as they are relatively new to our area.
 They are also known as Honeyberries.

-Haskaps are a bush native to parts of Russia and northern Asia that grows 5’ tall and wide and produced edible fruit suitable for replacing Blueberries.
+Haskaps are a bush native to parts of Russia and Northern Asia that grows 5’ tall and wide and produce edible fruit suitable for replacing blueberries.
 The texture is very similar, and the flavour as well.
-They have a bit more tang in their flavour rather than mild and sweet like the Blueberries from the store.
-The berries are blue, but oblong rather than round.
+They have a bit more tang in their flavour rather than mild and sweet like the blueberries from the store.
+The berries are blue, but are oblong rather than round.

 Honeyberries are particular about their pollination.
 Different varieties will work together while others won’t.
 The researchers have come up with a clever way of keeping track: naming them in pairs.
 For example the Aurora and Borealis Honeyberries work together quite well as do Mister and Missus along with Beauty and Beast Honeyberry.
 Different varieties also work together but often the best results are named in pairs.

-Honeyberries are also quite easy to prune she can make a nice low hedge that serves the double purpose of producing fruit.
+Honeyberries are also quite easy to prune.
+They can make a nice low hedge that serves the double purpose of producing fruit.
 Now all I need to figure out is where I have room in my yard to plant a new hedge…